5 Best Electric Mouse Traps in 2026

 OWLTRA OW-7 Indoor Outdoor Electric Rodent Trap with Waterproof Cover

 The dual power source is the second key differentiator.
-The OW-7 runs on either 4 C-cell batteries OR USB power.
+The OW-7 runs on either 4 D batteries OR USB power.
 This flexibility means you can deploy it as a battery-powered standalone unit in a remote shed, OR plug it into a USB outlet in an indoor garage for permanent operation without battery replacements.
 Most electric traps force you into one power model — the OW-7 lets you choose.

 The integrated sound and light alarm system serves dual purposes.
 When a mouse enters the trap, an audible beep activates briefly to confirm the kill (helpful for noisy environments where you might miss a quiet click).
 The light flashes for several days afterward as a catch indicator — visible at night from across a yard or garage.